 Staffing At Summer Camps and Potential for Sexual Abuse

 Other frightening cases of molestation and physical or sexual abuse have happened at summer camps around the country.
-For example, in 2000, a youth minister was suspected of molesting up to 250 boys, and was later convicted of rape, indecent assault and disseminating pornography to minors and sentenced to 40 to 50 years in prison.
-At a camp in Texas, an eleven year old boy was not only sexually abused by a counselor who threatened to stab him if he told his parents, the owner of the camp discouraged the boy from telling anyone what happened, allegedly because if he told the truth, camp would likely have been shut down.
+For example, in 2000, a youth minister was suspected of molesting up to 250 boys and was later convicted of rape, indecent assault and disseminating pornography to minors and sentenced to 40 to 50 years in prison.
+At a camp in Texas, an eleven-year-old boy was not only sexually abused by a counselor who threatened to stab him if he told his parents, but the owner of the camp also discouraged the boy from telling anyone what happened, allegedly because if he told the truth, the camp would likely have been shut down.
 Fortunately, the boy eventually told his parents, who reported the entire incident to authorities.

 Warning signs of abuse in children may include: